 Best universities for life sciences degrees

-Only two institutions in the top 10 are not in the US: the universities of Oxford and Cambridge in the UK, and ETH Zurich – Swiss Federal Institute of Technology Zurich, in Switzerland.
+Only three institutions in the top 10 are not in the US: the universities of Oxford and Cambridge in the UK, and ETH Zurich – Swiss Federal Institute of Technology Zurich, in Switzerland.

 Switzerland, home to the European Organisation for Nuclear Research (Cern), the largest particle physics laboratory in the world, is well represented in the ranking, with nine institutions overall.
 Other countries that are well represented are the UK (50 universities), Germany (37) and Australia (23).